How hard could it be to write a blog post? If a teenager can do it, you can too, right?

 We’ve mentioned before that long content garners more link-backs.
 Here’s the proof from a Moz test:

 From a sheer data perspective, you can’t argue against this.
 Longer content gets more link-backs.
 More link-backs means better SEO.
 Better SEO means more conversions and revenue.

 Also, longer content gets shared more frequently too!
 A popular online journal ran the numbers on how shareable its content was from a length perspective.
 What the team discovered was that longer articles got shared more.

 Once the word count exceeds 1,500 words, it’s in the golden share zone.

-My own research on Quick Sprout confirms this.
-All of my posts that are more than 1,500 words receive 68% more tweets and 22% more Facebook likes than the articles with fewer than 1,500 words.
+Our own research on Quick Sprout confirms this.
+All of our posts that are more than 1,500 words receive 68% more tweets and 22% more Facebook likes than the articles with fewer than 1,500 words.
 For all the talk about making posts “shareable,” it turns out that the defining factor is content length.

 However, when it comes to web content, length is only one of the factors to consider.
 You’ve got to consider a host of other issues.
 Take into account how all these other factors affect the length of your post.

 - Substance – this is the most basic consideration.
 What are you trying to say?
 What’s the substance?
 If you can say it in 100 words, then you may want to do so.
 If it requires 2,000 words, that’s fine too.

 - Style – some writing styles lend themselves to content that is short, brief, and to the point.
 Other times, the style is more conversational and interactive.
 Style will affect your content length.